-Brunel University London is proud to offer a Lightweight Structures MSc degree with scholarships for the future leaders of industry.
+Brunel University London is proud to offer a Lightweight Structures and Impact Engineering degree for the future leaders of industry.

-Located just outside the City of Cambridge at the world-renowned National Structural Integrity Research Centre (NSIRC), this Lightweight Structures and Impact Engineering masters degree produces graduates with advanced design and analyse skills devoted to lightweight structures that can support carbon capture and cardon dioxide reduction goals for industries such as transportation, offshore and marine, defence and many more sectors.
+Located just outside the City of Cambridge at the NSIRC, this Lightweight Structures and Impact Engineering masters degree produces graduates with advanced design and analyse skills devoted to lightweight structures that can support carbon capture and cardon dioxide reduction goals for industries such as transportation, offshore and marine, defence and many more sectors.

-Firstly, understanding the linear and non-linear material and structural response over different operating conditions, which may include large or rapid deformation, failure (static and transient), and high strain rate loading (inertial effects, wave propagation and shockwaves).
+Firstly, the programme aims to help students understand the behaviour of materials and structures under different operating conditions.
+This includes large or rapid deformation, failure (static and transient), and high strain rate loading (inertial effects, wave propagation and shockwaves).
 The programme also covers composite construction, advanced composite engineering, and composite structures.

 Delivered in blocks that run across two week periods, with exceptions, students will also gain the benefit of extra tutorial support via timetabled self-study time.